-Dr. Amy Fingland is Senior Clinician at the Complex Trauma Treatment Center Boston.
+Dr. Amy Fingland is Senior Psychologist at the Complex Trauma Treatment Center Boston.
 She has over a decade of experience treating youth and adults with histories of complex trauma and associated conditions including Complex PTSD, Developmental Trauma Disorder, and Dissociative Disorders.
 She completed her doctoral internship and postdoctoral fellowship at the acclaimed Trauma Center in Boston.

 Dr. Fingland has extensive experience providing trauma-focused clinical supervision to practicing psychotherapists and organizational consultation to a wide range of multidisciplinary professionals and systems.
 She previously served as the Director of Trauma Services for Justice Resource Institute’s youth residential treatment services division.